 “For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known.”
 (I Corinthians 13:12)

-"Ye shall know the truth and the truth shall set you free."
+“Ye shall know the Truth and the Truth shall set you free.”
+(John 8:32)

-Thus, we clearly see that the meaning of shade / shadow in prophecy, and here in Colossians 2:17 is NOT a "mirage" that "disappears", but something THROUGH which we see things partially because it casts a haze or a shadow, like a fog even, but we cannot not in full detail.
-But when the sun comes back out or the fog lifts, it is not the things that shall disappear, but the shadow and fog that obscurred those things.
+Thus, we clearly see that the meaning of shade / shadow in prophecy—and here in Colossians 2:17—is NOT a “mirage” that “disappears”, but something THROUGH which we see things partially because it casts a haze or a shadow, like a fog even (or the ripple effect of heat on the surface of the ground causing a mirage, distorting the image of whatever is on the other side of it) so that we cannot see it in full detail; and thus, we do not properly understand it.
+But that which exists will not be abolished—the fog will be lifted! the distorting mirage will be removed!
+When the sun comes back out it is NOT the things that you are looking at that shall disappear, but the shadow and fog that obscurred those things.

-The Bible at times uses language that "seems" to be saying something else, IF that which is said is not understood in harmony with all of Scripture.
-Even in English we leave certain words out of sentences to make more brief what we are saying, but that brevity leads to confusion by those who do not understand the situation or conversation.
-We leave out words like "that" or even use pronouns to the point of confusion.
-We use improper expressions that do not truly represent what we mean to say.
+The Bible at times uses language that “seems” to be saying something else, IF that which is said is not understood in harmony with all of Scripture.
+Sometimes this is due to the ignorance of the translators (who looked through a glass darkly, not understanding what they were translating—of which there is no shame, for even the prophets did not always understand what they saw and that which God told them to write down).
+Even in English we leave certain words out of sentences to make what we are saying more brief, but that brevity leads to confusion by those who do not understand the situation or conversation or the English language.
+We leave out words like “that” or even use a preponderance of pronouns to the point of confusion.
+We also use improper expressions and even slang that do not truly represent what we mean to say.
 God designed His Word so that those without His Spirit WOULD BE CONFUSED because it is not His Will that they understand.
-The only true interpretation is a harmonious interpretation free of actual contradiction and it is man's mind that has to be renewed and "re-trained" to look for the harmony, not contradiction.
-If you are looking for the wrong thing, you are going to find it!
+The only true interpretation is a harmonious interpretation free of actual contradiction and it is man’s mind that has to be renewed and “re-trained” to look for the harmony, not contradiction.
+If you are looking for the wrong thing—you are going to find it!

 When the shadow is gone, those things that were in the shadow do not “disappear” BUT ARE SEEN IN PERFECTION.
 Therefore, such things were not “the shadow” but were IN the shadow.
 They were obscurred, shadowy.
 That which was obscurring them is what is removed, and they remain in perfection as they always had been, though we could not see them properly.